 This Parmesan Cheese Charcuterie Board features one type of cheese to show off its delicious versatility.
 Known as Parmesan-Reggiano this popular cheese pairs well with meats, fruits, and nuts to offer lots of tastes and textures to nibble on.

 This page may contain affiliate links, please see my full DISCLOSURE policy details.

-Cheeseboards are so much fun to make and can be made really fancy or super simple.
+Charcuteries and cheeseboards are so much fun to make and can be made really fancy or super simple.
 Just turn on your creativity, and make sure you have an assortment of items for color, shape, taste, and texture.

 Parmigiano-Reggiano has been called one of the world's greatest cheeses

 - A true Parmigiano-Reggiano cheese comes from the Parma-Reggio region of Italy and it has a rich history that dates back centuries.

 - Parmigiano-Reggiano is made with only three ingredients, milk that is produced in the Parma/Reggio region, salt, and rennet which is a natural enzyme.
 I love the fact this cheese doesn't contain any additives or artificial ingredients.
 This is pride in cheesemaking.

 - This cream-colored cheese is called one of the world's greatest cheeses and is aged at least two years to develop a delicious and complex flavor that is described as rich, fruity, and nutty.

 - Even though this is considered a hard cheese, it cuts and breaks off nicely to reveal its grainy, bumpy texture and the cheese crystals inside.